-Our pets wear collar registration tags and are also microchipped; however, that may not help in an emergency.
+Our pets wear collar registration tags and are also microchipped; however, that may not help quickly enough in an emergency.
 Speed aside, the phone number on a tag or linked registration / microchip is the owner’s number.
 It won’t help for making immediate contact with someone other than the accompanying owner.
 It also won’t help if my clumsy self ever has an accident without my furry training buddies.

 Carrying Emergency Contacts on Dog Walks

 I usually carry my phone when walking the dogs (not always), but never when running.
 That same day, I wrote emergency contact details on the tags inside my wristlets.
 They’re super handy for keys, training treats, poop pags and other supplies when I’m running and need a “pocket.”
 Unfortunately, the numbers quickly became illegible with frequent wear-and-tear plus washing.
 Indelible ink fail!
 Not only that, but it was a failed half solution.
 I don’t always wear a wristlet whilst running and never when walking.

 Note: When this post was first shared, I got a lot of questions about the wristlets.
 My first ones were purchased at a sports store when we lived in Australia.
 I haven’t seen them in our local shops here in New Zealand.
 Replacements in recent years have been special ordered from Fly Active (not a referral link, just sharing the love).

 What to do?
 I considered shoe tags, but personally I dislike them.
 Plus, I wear different shoes running, walking, and hiking.
 I considered a customised ID wristband, but know that I wouldn’t wear it reliably making it yet another partial solution at best.